ckeditor/ckeditor5/docs/tutorials/widgets/implementing-an-inline-widget.md

 npm run dev
 ```

 First, let's define the `Placeholder` plugin.
-The project will have a structure as below:
+The project should have a structure shown below:

 ```plain
 ├── main.js